zhubonan/airss-m3gnet-test/_sources/analysis-lifepo4.md

 ```

 Due to the low cost of M3GNet relaxation, we can afford to sample much more structures than DFT, even if the latter already uses low-cost setting focusing on the speed.
-But this time the $Pnma$ structure is not found, maybe it is just bad luck 🎲?
+But this time the $Pnma$ structure is not found, maybe it is just bad luck?
 The search includes random structures containing 4 formula units only.

 :::{dropdown} Search settings for random structure generation
 ```